Skip to main content

 Member of the Executive Committee of the Alliance Française, Lusaka Zambia 1995 1997

-Theophile Munyangeyo, The impact of (un)ethical survival mode duality and choices of the educational elite on the African renaissance, International Journal of Education, Learning and Development, 12, (2), 2024, p26 - 43, Journal Article, PUBLISHED TARA - Full Text URL
+Theophile Munyangeyo, Sociological reading of the impact of nepotistic tribalism on political and socio-economic sustainable development in Africa, Global Journal of Political Science and Administration, 12, (2), 2024, p1 - 26, Journal Article, PUBLISHED TARA - Full Text URL

-Theophile Munyangeyo, The Quest for Solidarity in a Failed Prescriptive and Aspirational Cosmopolitanism: African Travel Narratives and Duality of Cross-Cultural Encounters, International Journal of Sociology and Anthropology Research, 9, (1), 2023, p42 - 59, Journal Article, PUBLISHED TARA - Full Text URL
+Theophile Munyangeyo, Power and agency: a critical analysis of the role of mistresses in francophone African literature, International Journal of Sociology and Anthropology Research, 10, (1), 2024, p58 - 83, Journal Article, PUBLISHED TARA - Full Text URL

 Theophile Munyangeyo, Literary representation of socio-cultural shifts in the midst of educational elitism in Africa, Symposium on Francophone African Voices in Ireland, Trinity Long Room Hub, Neill Lecture Theatre, 31/05/2023, edited by Theophile Munyangeyo , 2023, Conference Paper, PUBLISHED